protfolio666/Solvextra-3/replit.md

   - Created Python HTTP server with cache control headers
   - Configured workflow for port 5000
   - Added .gitignore for Python files

+## Deployment
+The project is ready to deploy on Railway.
+See README_RAILWAY.md for deployment instructions.